Steelers Versus Texans: What You Need To Know

 The Pittsburgh Steelers (11-3) face off against the Houston Texans (4-10) on December 25, 2017, in an AFC Christmas Day match-up highly anticipated by many fans.
 The two teams will face off at NRG Stadium in Houston.
 The game can be watched on NBC stations or live streamed through NBC Sports Live at 4:30 p.m.
 Eastern time.
 Both teams are starting the Christmas day match-up with injuries.
-The Houston Texans are missing Deshaun Watson, Tom Savage, T.J.
-Yates, and numerous other players.
+The Houston Texans are missing Deshaun Watson and Tom Savage, among numerous other players.
 The Pittsburgh Steelers have also suffered injuries this year and are missing receiver Antonio Brown.
 The Pittsburgh Steelers also made headlines this week as they dropped James Harrison to open up room on the roster for Marcus Gilbert’s return from suspension.
 Although Harrison has been in a backup role the last two seasons, he went on record with his disappointment with how little he has been able to play this season.

 Although numerous experts have the Pittsburgh Steelers winning in a slam dunk, Houston Texans fans are not giving up quite yet.
 The Pittsburgh Steelers lost in week 15 against the New England Patriots and are having to travel on a holiday, both of which can potentially affect player morale.
 The Houston Texans injured list has continued to grow this season, though, leaving the team with a losing record and on their third string quarterback as well as second and third string in other positions.